 Yearly Leases: Tenants who have signed long term lease agreements have agreed to live in the rental until the lease term is over.
 If the tenant decides they do not want to renew the lease at the end of the term, they have the right to move out.
 It is generally accepted that tenants must give the landlord at least 30 days’ notice prior to the date of lease termination.
 Some states require more than 30 days' notice, so check your local laws and your lease agreement.

-Month to Month Agreements: For month to month agreements, it is generally accepted that you should notify your landlord at least 30 days in advance of your desire to move.
-For example, if your lease ends on September 30, then you should let your landlord know you want to move by September 1, at the latest.
+Month to Month Agreements: For month to month agreements, it is generally accepted for the tenant to notify the landlord at least 30 days in advance of their desire to move.
+For example, if the lease ends on October 31, then the tenant should let the landlord know they want to move by October 1, at the latest.

-Week to Week Agreements: If you have signed a weekly agreement to rent a unit, you generally have to notify the landlord of your desire to move at least 7 days in advance of the move date.
+Week to Week Agreements: Week to week renters generally have to notify the landlord of your desire to move at least 7 days in advance of the move date.
 For example, if the weekly lease ends on the 13th, you should notify the landlord of your desire to move by the 6th of that month.

-You must give your landlord written notice of your desire to move out.
-It is in your best interest to mail this notice via certified mail with a return receipt as proof that your landlord received this notice.
-You could decide instead to give this written notice to your landlord at the same time as you pay your monthly rent.
+Tenants must give their landlord advance notice of move out as a formal written notice.
+It is best to mail this notice by certified mail with a return receipt so that you have proof that your landlord received the notice.
+Another option is to hand deliver this written notice to your landlord at the same time as you pay your monthly rent.